What are Treaty settlements and why are they needed?

 - negotiate a deed of settlement (a legal document) outlining the settlement, often including land, money, some form of cultural redress such as the restoration of Māori place names – for example, Aoraki/Mt Cook – and a formal apology on behalf of the Crown.

 As of August 2018, 73 settlements had been passed into law.
-The total value of all finalised settlements was $2.24 billion.
+The total value of all finalised settlements is $2.24 billion.
 This may seem like a lot of money, but in the next 12 months, the Government will spend $14 billion on national superannuation alone.
 The entire value of Treaty settlements over the past quarter of a century would cover superannuation payments for two months.